Skip to main content

 It is usually a good idea for an open course to have the following elements:

-• Learning outcomes which explain to potential learners what they can expect to learn by studying the course - see How to write learning outcomes
+• Learning outcomes which explain to potential learners what they can expect to learn by studying the course - see How to write learning outcomes (a guide by academics at Sheffield Hallam University).

-• Acknowledgements page - essential if some of the resources you include in your OER are not your copyright and good to have for proper acknowledgement of who was involved in writing your OER.
+• Acknowledgements page - essential if some of the resources you include in your resource are not your copyright and good to have for proper acknowledgement of who was involved in writing your resource.
 Set up an acknowledgments page with information about authors, other contributors and a list of all resources used for which you do not own the copyright and have cleared the copyright to use.
 You need to include full attribution information Title, Author, Source and Licence for each resource used even if you have given attribution information with the resources elsewhere in the course (for example in a caption for an image).

 Good examples of Acknowledgements pages include those of Introduction to Dyslexia and Inclusive PracticeUnderstanding Parkinson's for health and social care staff and How to make an open online course.